tiagoprn/tips/siege.md

 -t: runs for x [S]econds
 -i: internet mode (randomizes the URLs on the file)
 -f: file to get the urls from
--l: output to log file
+-l: output to log file (outputs the results into a csv file.
+It adds a new line to the file for each new run.)

 HOW TO INTERPRET THE RESULTS: